tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Spell-Check/quickstarts/python.md

         }
     ```

-## <a name="send-the-request-and-read-the-response"></a>A kérelem elküldése és a válasz elolvasása
+## <a name="send-the-request-and-read-the-response"></a>Send the request and read the response

-1. Küldje el a POST kérést a kérelmek könyvtárának használatával.
+1. Send the POST request using the requests library.

     ```python
     response = requests.post(endpoint, headers=headers, params=params, data=data)
     ```

-2. Kérje le a JSON-választ, és nyomtassa ki.
+2. Get the JSON response, and print it.

     ```python
     json_response = response.json()
     print(json.dumps(json_response, indent=4))
     ```

-## <a name="example-json-response"></a>Példa JSON-válaszra
+## <a name="example-json-response"></a>Example JSON response

 A rendszer JSON formátumban ad vissza egy sikeres választ a következő példában látható módon: